HomeLatest NewsTelecomGovt frames rules for laying overhead optical fiber cable

 The amendment provides for a one-time compensation of Rs 1,000 per kilometre for laying overhead OFC, resulting in a consistent levy/fee levied by local governments.
 Until date, the RoW Rules applied only to subterranean OFC and mobile towers.

 “These modifications would streamline the approval process for the construction and expansion of digital communications infrastructure across the country,” the DoT stated in a statement.
-It said that a robust pan-India would help overcome the digital divide between rural and urban areas, as well as between rich and poor.
+It said that a robust pan-India digital infrastructure would help overcome the digital divide between rural and urban areas, as well as between rich and poor.

 Advertisement